DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-08-coming-up-with-a-talk-post.md

 **1. The guide on how to do a cool thing you did**

 Have you done something awesome at home or at work?
 This doesn’t have to be innovative, new or incredibly useful, you just needed to enjoy it or think someone else might find value in knowing how to do the cool thing you did.
-Then how about doing a “how-to” guide style talk.
+Then how about doing a “how-to”-guide style talk.
 This can be as high-level or in-depth as you like.
 Walk your audience through how, why, and what to watch out for.

 **2. The battle story**